shipwright-io/build/docs/proposals/remote-artifacts.md

 The resource `UID`/`GID` will be defined by the same user running the Tekton task, later on, we can extend the API to support arbitrary configuration.

+### Single vs. Multiple Git Repositories

+In `v1alpha1` it's expected to inform the Git repository on `.spec.source`, and external artifacts informed on `.spec.sources`, therefore, we can address adding this new feature and managing multiple Git repositories support in different tracks.

+For upcoming work, supporting multiple Git repositories will involve re-defining `/workspace/source` location and `$workspace` placeholder.

 ### Standalone CRD